spboyer/azd-ext-doctor/README.md

 An `azd` extension that checks for necessary prerequisites based on the current project's configuration.

+## Known Issues

+### Docker Checks During Lifecycle Events

+Currently, the extension's lifecycle event handlers (prepackage, preprovision, predeploy) **do not execute** when Docker daemon is not running.
+This is because `azd` validates all required tools (including Docker) *before* firing lifecycle events, creating a catch-22 where the extension cannot suggest alternatives like remote-build.

+**Workaround**: Run `azd doctor check` manually before `azd up/package/deploy` to get helpful suggestions when Docker is unavailable.

+**Status**: Feature request filed with the Azure Developer CLI team to add pre-tool-validation lifecycle events: [azure/azure-dev#6424](https://github.com/Azure/azure-dev/issues/6424)

 ## Screenshot

 ![Example output for `azd doctor check`](docs/images/doctor-check.png)